 Or, alternatively, you can give this low-fat heavy cream substitute a try:

-MYO Low-Fat Heavy Cream Substitute (recipe #2)
+Low-Fat Heavy Cream Substitute for Cooking & Baking

 Combine and in a blender, puree for 3 minutes, use in your favorite recipe calling for heavy cream.
 This is not meant to replace whipping cream but can be used in baked goods recipes calling for heavy cream.